rrumale/machine-learning-live-labs/oml4r-temp-rajeev/introduction/introduction.md

 * Establish a connection from RStudio to your Oracle Database instance to prepare, explore, and visualize data.
 * Use R for exploratory data analysis, data visualization, data organization (bucketing of data in train and test buckets),
-* Use Attribute Importance, Principle Component Analysis, Model Building, and Model Validations techniques
+* Use Attribute Importance, Principle Component Analysis, Model Building, and Model Validations techniques.
-* Use an OML4R Regression models for estimating customer life-time value (LTV)
+* Use OML4R Regression model for estimating customer lifetime value (LTV).
-* Use an OML4R Classification models for LTV_BIN assignment for unassigned customers
+* Use OML4R Classification models for LTV_BIN assignment for unassigned customers.
-* Validate predictions using RMSE (Root Mean Squared Error) and Confusion Matrix methods
+* Validate predictions using RMSE (Root Mean Squared Error) and Confusion Matrix methods.

 ### Prerequisites